-Soft, tender potatoes smothered and wrapped in a creamy cashew garlic sauce, and crispy edged potatoes on the top, they’re perfect for casual holiday and everyday dining!
+Vegan Scalloped Potatoes feature soft, tender potatoes smothered in a creamy cashew garlic sauce with crispy edged potatoes on the top, and are perfect for casual holiday and everyday dining!

 Preheat oven to 375 degrees F.

 Potatoes: If leaving the skins on, scrub the potatoes, and remove any unsightly blemishes.
 Alternately, peel the potatoes.
 Slice the potatoes into 1/8 inch slices using a mandolin, or manually with a knife.
 If manually slicing, do try to cut evenly as possible so potatoes will cook uniformly.

 Cream Sauce: Add the cashews, 1 cup milk, nutritional yeast, garlic, onion powder, salt, pepper and lemon juice/vinegar to a high speed blender/food processor and blend until creamy, about 45 seconds to 1 minute(if using a food processor, it may take longer for cashews to blend).
 Add remaining milk and blend a few seconds more.